Deeejs/moviedb-demo-clean/README.md

 - Backend runs on port 4000
 - Frontend runs on port 3000
 - Update ports in respective `.env` files if needed
+- Docker ports the host 5438 to 5432 to avoid conflicts

 ### Fresh Start